Driver's licenses in the United States: History

 As the number of motor vehicles in the United States reached tens of thousands, states and their local governments began to exercise their power to authorize and regulate vehicles and drivers.
 In 1901, New York became the first state to register automobiles.
 By 1918 all states required license plates; states were slower to require licenses for drivers.
 Only 39 states issued them by 1935 and few required a test, despite widespread concern about incompetent drivers.
 Early motorists were taught to drive by automobile salesmen, family and friends, or organizations like the YMCA.
 By the 1930s, many high schools offered driver education.

-Massachusetts and Missouri were the first states to require a driver license in 1903, but there was no test associated with the license.
+Massachusetts and Missouri were the first states to require a driver's license in 1903, but there was no test associated with the license.
 In 1908, Henry Ford launched the Model T, the first affordable automobile for many middle-class Americans (in 1919, when Michigan started issuing driver licenses, Ford got his first one at age 56).
 The same year the Model T debuted, Rhode Island became the first state to require both a license and a driver's exam (Massachusetts instituted a chauffeur exam in 1907 and started requiring tests for all other drivers in 1920).
 Maryland's driver's licenses did not feature photographs until the 1980s.